-In order for digital transformation projects to be successful, professional marketers can help tremendously by getting the word out in creative, informative ways.
+For digital transformation projects to be successful, professional marketers need to get the word out in creative, informative ways.
 Don't rely on IT to be responsible for user awareness of the new technology or processes.
-Building a digital transformation culture will spur adoption and inspire employees to use and improve the new ways of working introduced by the project.
-Marketing experts can organize lunch-and-learns, create "how-to" content, design logos and eye-catching materials that capture the interest of employees or customers.
+Building a digital transformation culture will spur adoption as well as inspire employees to use and improve new ways of working introduced by the project.
+Marketing experts can organize lunch-and-learns, create how-to content, and design logos and eye-catching materials that capture the interest of employees or customers.

 6. Measure success

-Data helps get funding.
-So with any digital transformation initiative, track the success in metrics that matter.
-At the outset of any project, identify the baseline metrics and actual numbers.
-Then, track the change on preestablished intervals.
-Typical business metrics include:
+Data helps secure funding.
+Track the success of your digital transformation initiative in metrics that matter.
+At the outset of a project, identify the baseline metrics and actual numbers.
+Then track the change on preestablished intervals.
+Typical business metrics include the following:

-The following additional metrics cited anecdotally in our research include:
+Additional metrics cited anecdotally in Metrigy's research include the following:

-- the number of employees required to perform a task
+- Number of employees required to perform a task.

-- the ability of the project to gain a competitive advantage for the company
+- Ability of the project to provide the business a competitive advantage.

-Measuring the success or frankly the failure of a project on an ongoing basis will guard against a digital transformation failure.
-Not only does measuring ensure that team leaders are continuously revising processes to improve the metrics, but it also provides a track record of success for every future request for funding.
+Measuring the success of a project on an ongoing basis will guard against a digital transformation failure.
+Not only does measuring ensure team leaders are continuously revising processes to improve the metrics, but it also provides a track record of success for every future funding request.
 Over time, stakeholders will be more likely to fund projects proposed by those with a track record of documented success.